|

 Living with someone who has untreated bipolar disorder demands immediate intervention.
 However, be aware that trying to talk someone into getting help for BPD requires a commitment to yourself to resist that person’s attempts to justify or downplay their actions.

 Additionally, many bipolar individuals may not remember everything they did during a manic phase.
-Before sitting down with spouse or roommate to discuss their getting help, have the receipts to show them that you are not exaggerating or falsifying their manic behavior.
+Before sitting down with a spouse or roommate to discuss their getting help, have the receipts to show them that you are not exaggerating or falsifying their manic behavior.
+Be prepared to discuss their bipolar disorder by doing the following:

-- List everything the person has done during a manic episode that resulted in negative consequences (job loss, bankruptcy due to wild spending sprees, arrest for criminal activity, health problems due to substance abuse, divorce, etc)
+- List everything the person has done during a manic episode that resulted in negative consequences (job loss, bankruptcy due to wild spending sprees, arrest for criminal activity, health problems due to substance abuse, divorce, etc.)

-- List all the ways in which the person’s behavior has impacted you and their family’s lives.
+- List all the ways in which the person’s behavior has impacted you and your family’s lives.
 (An example would be parents removing money from retirement accounts to pay for a son’s overspending during manic phases)

-- Explain gently but firmly if the person refuses to seek BPD treatment that you can’t support them anymore because your own wellbeing is suffering.
+- Explain gently but firmly if the person refuses to seek BPD treatment that you can’t support them anymore because your own well-being is suffering.
 If they are a spouse, they may need to be told that until they agree to enter treatment, you will need a period of separation from them.

 Probably the quickest way individuals can receive treatment involuntarily is when they attempt suicide.
 Unfortunately, people in the grip of mania only receive involuntary treatment if they are actively delusional or hallucinating while committing acts that endanger themselves or others.
 (When someone’s beliefs are sufficiently divergent from reality, a diagnosis of delusion disorder may be appropriate.)

-What Treatments are Available for People with Bipolar Disorder?
+What Treatments Are Available for People with Bipolar Disorder?

 Mood Stabilizers

 Mood stabilizers like lithium, Depakene, Depakote and Lamictal help reduce the severity of hypomania/mania cycling by preventing dopamine from flooding the brain.
-Mood stabilizers also act similar to antidepressants by increasing serotonin levels in the brain.
+Mood stabilizers also act similarly to antidepressants by increasing serotonin levels in the brain.
 Bipolar individuals taking mood stabilizers for the first time often need doses readjusted several times before they find a specific dosage that works best for them.

 Antidepressants